mlmargotto/DecSecOpsTools/docs/_posts/2016-07-12-the-encryption-magic-bullet.md

 Encryption is not a magic bullet, but it does it play a vital role in a company’s data protection strategy.
 Most people are aware that there are two high-level types of encryption.
-These are <em>encryption-at-rest</em> and
-<em>encryption-in-transit</em>.
-Because an end-to-end encryption commitment
-uses both types of encryption in various ways, it is important to dive just a little deeper to eliminate any confusion when a cloud service provider is discussing encryption.
+These are _encryption-at-rest_ and _encryption-in-transit_.
+Because an end-to-end encryption commitment uses both types of encryption in various ways, it is important to dive just a little deeper to eliminate any confusion when a cloud service provider is discussing encryption.